preactjs/preact-www/content/en/guide/v10/getting-started.md

 # Getting Started

 This guide helps you get up and running to start developing Preact apps.

-There are 3 popular ways to do so.
+There are 3 popular ways to use Preact.

-If you're just starting out we highly recommend going with [preact-cli](#best-practices-powered-by-preact-cli).
+If you're new to Preact, we highly recommend starting with [Preact CLI](#best-practices-powered-by-preact-cli).

 ---